UnparalleledSmilingMonster/DD2417-project-text-summarization/README.md

 A list of arguments is provided to the parser :
-- -ft to finetune the model
+- -ft to finetune the model (default to True so actively set it to False in the arg parser)
 - -e to eval the model
 - -i to input a sentence